Holiday nightmare: German family have car, luggage and passports stolen then spot woman selling their clothes

 The woman told them she had "many friends who stole things" and said she would put the word out to help find the passports.

-But 8.45pm came and went, and Elke and her sons spent another sleepless night in the backpackers.
+But 8.45pm came and went, and Schwarz and her sons spent another sleepless night in the backpackers.

 The next morning the family headed to the German consulate where they acquired temporary passports.